ais-dotnet/Ais.Net.Receiver/README.md

 ## Licenses

-The code for the AIS .NET Receiver is licensed under MIT.
+The code for the AIS .NET Receiver is licensed under Microsoft Public License (MS-PL).
 The Data ingested by the AIS .NET Receiver is licensed under the [Norwegian license for public data (NLOD)](https://data.norge.no/nlod/en/2.0).

 ## Project Sponsor